mk-fg/fgtk/README.rst

 Tool to normalize YAML files' ordering/formatting and run "git diff | delta_" on those to produce nicely-colorized and useful diffs to inspect in the terminal.

+Long YAMLs can be ordered and formatted in wildly different ways, and they often are, when produced by different tools or edited manually, hence the need for something to reformat them before running diff tools.
+Script has -f/--reformat option to pretty-print/normalize files without diff.

 Can also be run on two dirs to compare all yml/yaml files in those recursively (like "diff -r"), ignoring all other non-yaml files in there.